Skip to Main Content

 If the computer does not have an internal video capture card, you can use an

 external analog to digital converter.
-These have inputs for your device, such as Composite or S-Video, and then output via Firewire to the computer.
+These have inputs for your device, such as Composite or S-Video, and then output via Firewire or USB-C to the computer.

 DVD and Blu-ray players can have both analog and/or digital outputs, but the easiest means to convert video from discs is to rip them.
-Through your computer's disk drive, you can extract video, or parts of video, using ripping software (see Conversion tab), Also, software that comes with your computer for authoring DVDs will often have features that allow you to pull video off discs
+If your computer has a disk drive, you can extract video, or parts of video, using ripping software (see Conversion tab).
+If your computer does not have a disc drive, external plug-n-play disc drives that connect via USB are an option.

 ONCE CONNECTED

-Your video and/or conversion software will recognize the input signal, capture and compress the video into a file.
+When capturing video to your computer, your video editor or conversion software should recognize the input signal, capture and compress the video into a file.
 You will choose a format, a file name and the location for saving the project and/or file(s).
-There may be other settings you choose to adjust at this time, like audio sample rates, compression amount, the connection speed of your target audience if you are streaming, etc. Two free examples of this type of software are Windows Movie Maker (PC) and iMovie (Mac).
+There may be other settings you choose to adjust at this time, like audio sample rates, compression amount, the connection speed of your target audience if you are streaming, etc.

 Complications